zipang/bip/README.md

 The most basic usage is just to pre-load a bunch of images files to have them ready as soon as possible.

-Without any option, the default `bg-preload` class will be pre-set on the &lt;html&gt;` tag element and will be removed as soon as the images are ready, allowing you for a nice CSS transition..
+Without any option, the default `bg-preload` class will be pre-set on the <html>` tag element and will be removed as soon as the images are ready, allowing you for a nice CSS transition..

 ```javascript
 bip.preload([